CHC30113 Certificate III in Early Childhood Education and Care

 - See details of the course modules to be studied.

-What jobs can I get after completing this course?
+What jobs can I apply for after completing this course?

 - Before and after school care assistant